Baking a batch of whole wheat rolls that’s both SOFT and FLAVORFUL feels like winning the lottery. Or, at the very least, winning dinner time.

 HOW THIS RECIPE WORKS

-I adapted this whole wheat roll recipe from my regular version.
-You’ll need the same exact ingredients, except you’ll swap the bread flour for whole wheat.
+I adapted this whole wheat roll recipe from my dinner rolls recipe.
+You need the same exact ingredients, except you’ll swap the flour for whole wheat.
 A few other differences make up for the heavy and dense whole wheat flour:

-- Use softened butter instead of melted.
-Softened butter produces lighter and fluffier cakes, so I figured it’d work here too.
-And my gut instinct was right!
-I ended up increasing the softened butter in test batch #2 and even more in test batch #3.
+- Increase the amount of butter.
+I tested with more butter in batch #2 and even more in test batch #3.
 1/2 cup (1 stick or 8 Tablespoons) produced the best tasting whole wheat rolls.

-- Use 2 whole eggs instead of 1 egg + 1 egg yolk.
-The extra liquid from the egg white keeps the dough a little more hydrated.
+- Use 2 whole eggs instead of 1 egg.
+The extra liquid keeps the dough a little more hydrated.

-- I added an extra Tablespoon of honey for flavor.
+- I added a Tablespoon of honey for flavor.

 And the glue holding everything together is our superior baking yeast.
 The one and only Red Star Platinum Superior Baking Yeast.
 This is an instant yeast and my preferred yeast for any and all bread baking.
 I’m a fangirl for RSY and use it exclusively in my kitchen because it’s always a guarantee.